tnonate/thenewoil/src/pages/en/criteria.md

 * Recommended settings changes must not break functionality

 ## Encrypted Messaging
-* Must be available on all operating systems (web apps accepted)
 * Must have end-to-end encrypted one-to-one messaging enabled by default
 * Ability to export messages for backup or portability purposes
 * Must optionally support ephemeral messaging (realtime messaging only)
 * Must support custom domains (e-mail only)

 ## Links & Resources
-* All resources and links must be directly relevant to individual data privacy and cybersecurity.
+* All resources and links must be directly relevant to individual data privacy and/or cybersecurity.

 ## Mobile Settings & Apps
-* Recommended apps must be available in the App Store and/or Play Store (F-Droid preferred)
-* Recommended settings changes must reduce the amount of data submitted to the device manufacturer, cell carrier, or app developers or must improve device security against common threats
+* Recommended settings changes must reduce the amount of data submitted to the device manufacturer, cell carrier, and/or app developers and/or must improve device security against common threats
 * Recommended settings changes must not break functionality

 ## Multifactor Authentication
-* Hardware keys are excempt from the "must be actively maintained" rule
+* Hardware keys are excempt from the "must be actively maintained" rule due to the fact that many obtain security by not pushing updates
 * Must offer the ability to export seeds

 ## Password Managers
-* Must be available on all operating systems
 * For the user-friendliness of the target audience, stateless password managers are not permitted

 ## Payment Masking